aws-samples/aws-ipranges-api/README.md

 ## AWS-IPRanges-API

-[Serverless](https://aws.amazon.com/serverless/) website that provides AWS IP prefixes as web feeds for use by firewalls and other applications.
-Allows IP address lookup of corresponding Region, service and network border group.
+Solution providing AWS IP prefixes as web feeds for use by firewalls and other applications.
+Allows IP address lookup.